 TubeBuddy is a comprehensive option that does that and then some.

-Think valuable features like automatic language translators, rank trackers, keyword explorers, and more.
+Think of valuable features like automatic language translators, rank trackers, keyword explorers, and more.

 TubeBuddy also helps streamline the process of producing your videos and promoting them once they’re done.

 If you’re into great SEO tools, then you may have already added Ahrefs Keyword Explorer to your ongoing strategy.

 It’s a fantastic tool that lets you monitor rankings, research keywords, and estimate potential traffic changes for any website.